Psychokiller1888/AmenitizScriptiz/README.md

 }
 ```

-This would mark everyday of the week in january, mark wednesday and thursday in february, thursday in march, nothing from april to july, wednesday and thursday from august to december.
+This would mark every day of the week in January, mark wednesday and thursday in february, thursday in March, nothing from April to July, wednesday and thursday from August to December.

 **Do not use capital letters or any accent**